Jenderal92/Shadow-Vault/README.md

 ## Requirements

 - PHP 5.4+ (compatible with older versions using fallback `random_bytes` polyfill)
-- Write permission to the target `shadow` files (usually owned by the cPanel user)
+- Write permission to the target `shadow`
 - `exec()` function is **optional** – used only as last resort; if disabled, the first two methods still work.

 ## Example